arctouch-gustavosoares/arctouch-gustavosoares/README.md

 - 🔭 Developing some bugs in Swift.
 - 🌱 Currently focus at improve knowledge on Unit/UI Tests and SwiftUI with Combine.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I listen anime openings when i'm gonna run =p
+- ⚡ Fun fact: I listen anime openings when i go out for a run =p

  <div>
   <a href="https://github.com/arctouch-gustavosoares">